Wyntuition/multi-method-ai-agent/README.md

     * Probability of acceptance
     * x0
     * Constants K and l are used to adjust impact of resources weights and proportions on state quality
-    * Gamma - discount factor that determines the importance of future rewards relative to immediate rewards
     * Failure cost - const_c

 ## Running